Muraltia heisteria

-Muraltia heisteria is a shrub in the milkwort family (Polygalaceae) which is native to South Africa and is cultivated in Australia.
+Muraltia heisteria is a shrub that is part of the Muraltia genus in the milkwort family (Polygalaceae).
+It is native to South Africa and is an emerging invasive species in South Australia.
 It was first described in 1753 by Carl Linnaeus.

 Description

 It is a very prickly, erect, sparsely-branched perennial shrub or dwarf shrub which is very rigid and densely branched.
 It has a height between 20 and 80 cm.
 It contains hard, thick, spine-tipped, lance-shaped leaves which usually have hairy edges.
 They are clustered along the stem and are 5 to 10 mm long and 1 to 2 mm wide.

 It produces small purple, pink, or occasionally white flowers which are thickly studded along the branches and 7 to 12 mm long.
 Its 5 sepals are 4 to 5 mm long and almost equal in length while its 3 petals are 8 to 10 mm long.

 Taxonomy

 It was first described by Carl Linnaeus as part of the Polygala genus in 1753.
 It was reclassified as a Muraltia in the 1760s.
 It is named after Lorenz Heister, a German surgeon and botanist.